 Tests are coming, that is one of the core requirements for stability and production grade.
 Tests are hard to write for some of these things given the very specific nature of them and most of us have other jobs so we can only contribute so much.

 The readme will contain sample configs and commands.
 Many of the plugins also have a header that contains specific details.
-If this is lacking ask in IRC or on the mailing list and someone will be able to assist you.
+If this is lacking ask in Slack or on the mailing list and someone will be able to assist you.

 No!
 It will be frozen in place at a date TBD, most likely sometime Fall 2015 although that is a moving target and dependent upon a lot of things.